Lucio Colletti: Biography

 Colletti studied philosophy at the Sapienza University of Rome, where he earned a laurea with a thesis entitled La logica di Benedetto Croce (The Logic of Benedetto Croce), which was supervised by Carlo Antoni.
 Inspired by the Western Marxist philosopher Galvano Della Volpe, he then gravitated towards communism.
 Colletti was well known as a critic of Hegelian idealism and later became a noted critic of Marxism.
 He wrote the foreword for the Italian edition of Alfred Schmidt's The Concept of Nature in Marx.

 Colletti changed his political beliefs very often and abandoned many of his early Marxist ideals.
 Having been a member of the anti-fascist Action Party (Partito d'Azione; PdA) in his youth, he joined the Italian Communist Party (PCI) in 1949 and emerged as an important cultural party figure.
-In 1964, Coletti left the PCI because the party's break with its semi-Stalinist past was leading towards what he called, in his view, a "patently rightward direction."
+In 1964, Colletti left the PCI because the party's break with its semi-Stalinist past was leading towards what he called, in his view, a "patently rightward direction."
 In the 1970s he was among the supporters of Socialist leader Bettino Craxi.
 From 1996 until his death he was elected on the list of Forza Italia, Silvio Berlusconi's right-wing political party, as a member of the Chamber of Deputies (lower house) in the Italian parliament.